GideonIsBuilding/printf/README.md

 * You don’t have to handle precision.
 * You don’t have to handle the length modifiers.
 ### About
-All files were created and compiled on `Ubuntu 14.04.4 LTS` using `GCC 4.8.4`
+All files were created and compiled on `Ubuntu 20.04` using `GCC 4.8.4`
 ## Authors
 * Peter Akinpelumi
 * Gideon Aleonogwe